 Students in good academic standing may petition for a leave of absence.
-Students taking a leave of absence should meet with the Director of Academic Student Services Chrissy Roden (rodenc@newschool.edu) and complete the official Exit Form.
+Students taking a leave of absence should meet with the Assistant Director of Student Affairs Vanessa Reich (reichv@newschool.edu) and complete the official Exit Form.
 Leaves of absence are typically approved for one or two semesters, depending on the curriculum and academic requirements of the program.
 Academic records for students on leave are maintained in accordance with the relevant drop and withdrawal deadlines, and refunds are calculated in accordance with the University Refund Schedule.